aGotelli/Projet1/README.md

 all the functions are declared as virtual and called in the isMoving() member function, that executes all of them in order to make the simulation possible and accurate.
 This class is mostly an interface, it provides the tools to interface the ROS architecture.
-To enforce this idea, it contains only pure virtual function, the only exceptions are the callback for the Twist message and the function IsMoving() that are virtual.
+To enforce this idea, it contains only pure virtual function, the only exceptions are the callback for the Twist message and the function isMoving() that are virtual.

 ##### See below

+        virtual void isMoving();

+      protected:

         //  Virtual Callback
         inline virtual void TwistReceived(const geometry_msgs::Twist::ConstPtr& twist);